rithmschool/react_curriculum/Unit-02/01-react_router.md

 export default App;
 ```

-We have used two new components from react router:
+We have used two new components from React Router:

 __Route__ - this component tells the router what route triggers what component.
-We can give this component quite a few more props aside from `path`, and `component` - we will see more later ( we can even render )
+We can give this component quite a few more props aside from `path`, and `component` - we will see more later.

-__Link__ - this component is used for building anchor tags. `<a>` tags are not enough since we need some javascript to tell react-router about the new route.
+__Link__ - this component is used for building anchor tags. `<a>` tags are not enough since we need some JavaScript to tell react-router about the new route.
 Use `<Link>` instead of `<a>`.

 Try running the application and clicking on the links.
 Notice that the address bar in the browser is changing.
-If you open up your network tab in chrome developer tools and check for http requests, you should see that nothing is happening on the network and that the browser is not reloading the page.
+If you open up your network tab in chrome developer tools and check for HTTP requests, you should see that nothing is happening on the network and that the browser is not reloading the page.

 So how does this work?
 Whenever you click on a `Link` component, react uses `window.history` to change the url in the address bar.
 The `Route` component renders the component specified in the component attribute whenever the current url path matches the path attribute.